Toolbar

 Properties

-To access all properties of an object and make settings, you can activate this icon.
+To access all properties of an object and make settings, you can use this icon.
 The properties dialog will open.

 9